rafa-arantes/mt-assignment/README.md

 The use case for `jotai` came from the need of having a global `wishlist` that could be accessed anywhere in the application. `jotai` also makes it easy to integrate with LocalStorage, through the get/set primitives, which gives you a perfect place to call LocalStorage and manipulate its state. <br>
 Apart from `jotai` and `react-query` all the state is managed through component state.

+#### Testing

+Testing is done through `testing-library` with `msw` to mock API calls.
+It tests the success and error cases of the home and details pages.
+It also tests network errors and success after previous error.
+To test the interaction from the user, I used `userEvents`, as it's the recommended library to use.
+Further testing like hook testing can be achieved with `renderHook` and `msw` from `testing-library`.